What is a California Lost Instrument Bond?

 How Much Does a California Lost Instrument Bond Cost?

-A number of lost instrument bonds vary based upon the needs of the specific situation.
+The number of lost instrument bonds vary based upon the needs of the specific situation.
 Generally, a lost instrument bond is required for a one-and-a-half time the value of the original financial certificate.
 Depending on the type and amount of certificate, the cost of the surety bond is often calculated as $20 per thousand dollars worth of value.

-Lost instrument bonds are most often valid for a one-year term, but the financial institution may require a longer term.
+Lost instrument bonds are most often valid for a one-year term, but the financial institution may require a longer-term.
 The bond cannot be renewed past the initial term and cannot be canceled.

 Get Started Today!

-In order to receive replacement legal documents, many financial institutions will require you to purchase a lost instrument bond.
+To receive replacement legal documents, many financial institutions will require you to purchase a lost instrument bond.
 Don’t delay your application.